Are Crepe Myrtles Poisonous? Protect Your Family with These Facts

 If you have children or pets, consider creating a designated area with non-toxic plants.
 This can give you peace of mind and provide a safe environment for everyone to enjoy.
 Plus, teach your pets not to eat any random leaves and flowers.

-What to Do with Poisonous Crape Myrtle Look Alike?
+What to Do with Poisonous Crape Myrtle Look-Alike?

 The term ‘poisonous crepe myrtle’ is a misnomer.
 Instead, it is important to understand how to handle and manage genuinely toxic plants if they are present in your garden.
 There are 5 steps to take if you suspect a plant in your garden is poisonous: